-Diego Campos generates dance theatre works that take a humorous, critical, and depictive view about the always changing human behavior.
-His work resonates with the audience through imagery, gestural work, and personal experiences.
+Diego Campos generates dance theatre works that take a humorous, critical, and depictive view about the constant shifts in human behavior within particular social and cultural norms.
+His work tends to resonate with the audience through imagery, gestural work, and personal experiences.
 He often invites the viewer to dive into a space of reasoning, wonder, and speculation.

 Photographer: Geo Herrera